The following By-Laws shall govern the Society in all matters of policy and procedure.

 Section 1.
 The general program for the Annual Meeting shall be submitted to the President of the Society by the Host Chapter or the ad hoc arrangement committee prior to finalization for his approval.
-The Host Chapter or the ad hoc Arrangement Committee, shall receive all monies, disburse all monies and pay all bills pertaining to the Annual Meeting.
+The Host Chapter or the ad hoc arrangement committee shall receive all monies, disburse all monies and pay all bills pertaining to the Annual Meeting.

 Section 3.
 Special Meetings of the Society may be called by the Board of Directors or upon special written request to the Board of at least three (3) of the chapters.
 Notice of a special meeting must reach the membership at least fifteen (15) days prior to the date for which it is called.

 Section 4.
 All Society members who are in good standing shall have the right to vote.
-Those members in good standing in attendance shall constitute a quorum and an majority of those voting shall decide the question.
+Those members in good standing in attendance shall constitute a quorum and a majority of those voting shall decide the question.